protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 ### Fair distribution of rewards (L1 nodes)

 The main goal of this analysis is to compare how different scoring functions impact the distribution of rewards among L1 node operators in a **single epoch**.
 Throughout the analysis we assume that we have 1000 L1 operators, and we generate their service metrics using specific statistical distributions.
-The plots below show the histograms for the three service metrics generated - total bandwidth, % of requests simultaneously above the speed thresholds (i.e. TTFB and download time), and uptime percentage.
+The plots below show the histograms for the three service metrics generated - total bandwidth, ratio of requests simultaneously above the speed thresholds (i.e. TTFB and download time), and uptime percentage.

 | ![](https://i.imgur.com/buTtSZ8.png) | ![](https://i.imgur.com/aDP8SXA.png) | ![](https://i.imgur.com/0nHGvle.png) |
 | ------------------------------------ | ------------------------------------ | ------------------------------------ |